 Street Activity Permits are required for Street Fairs, Block Parties, Farmers’ Markets, Block Cleanups, and sidewalk closings.
 In planning your event, please be reminded of the following:

-1) Applications for Street Activity Permits are now filed on-line using a major credit card.
-To apply on-line, go to www.nyc.gov/sapo and select “SAPO E-Apply”.
+1) Applications for Street Activity Permits are now filed online using a major credit card.
+To apply online, go to www.nyc.gov/sapo and select “SAPO E-Apply”.
 As a new user, you must first create an account.
 Once you have completed that process, you may proceed to fill out an application for your street closing.
 A copy will be sent to the Board's office electronically for approval.
-Please apply at least one hundred (100) days prior to your event.
+Please apply at least one hundred (100) days before your event.
 This will enable the District Manager to submit comments on your application in a timely fashion to the Mayor’s Street Activity Permit Office.
-You should be aware that when using a major credit card, the fee will be $25.62.
+Please note that when using a major credit card, a fee of $25.62 will be applied.
 Please be reminded that the application fee is non-refundable.
 Rain dates are no longer available for block parties.
 Remember, block closings for parties or other events can begin as early as 9:00 a.m. and must end no later than 6:00 p.m. and are permitted for eight-hour blocks of time.

 2) At the request of the 73rd Precinct and for reasons of public safety, we ask that you not schedule events on the following dates: